-In the drawn digit recognition below, the estimates of the two networks do sometimes differ, and when one fails, sometimes the other succeeds, suggesting that an ensamble of networks could probably improve my results.
-The pie chart appearing on the right side represents some sort of confidence in the decision that the network made.
-Check yourself how it recognizes digits written by you.
-When I draw the digit, both networks seem to have some trouble with detecting my "8s", and they often think it is a "3".
+In the drawn digit recognition below, the estimates of the networks do sometimes differ.
+When one fails, sometimes some other succeeds, suggesting that an ensamble of networks could probably improve the results.
+An average of the networks estimates will be displayed after pressing the vote button below.
+The pie chart appearing on the right side represents some sort of confidence in the decision that the network made, in the sense that it displays the "probabilities" that the input image is a certain digit.
+Check yourself how it recognizes digits drawn by you.
+When I draw the digit, first two networks seem to have some trouble with detecting my "8s", and they often think it is a "3".
 My "4" sometimes kind of looks like a "9", then this is evidenced in the probabilities in the pie chart.
 I find that if I put in minimal effort into drawing the digit, the recognition works great except for 8s.
 Of course, the data used for learning was actual scanned human-handwritten digits, while here we input something drawn on a computer screen, so certain difficulties are understandable.
-I would still like to fix that, perhaps a more advanced convolutional network would take care of this.

 Draw in the left box.
-Change stroke width with slider below.